ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Apple ProRes

-Initialization: The `Private Data` contains the FourCC as found in MP4 movies:
+Initialization: The `CodecPrivate` contains the FourCC as found in MP4 movies:

 *   ap4x: ProRes 4444 XQ